-3.7 - SAFETY PICTOGRAMS
+SAFETY PICTOGRAMS

-The equipment and/or packaging PIETRO FIORENTINI S.p.A. good bear the safety pictograms described in Tab.
-3.18:
+The safety pictograms described in Tab.
+3.18 may be shown on the equipment and/or packaging PIETRO FIORENTINI S.p.A.:

-Symbol Definition Symbol used to identify a GENERIC HAZARD.
+Symbol Definition ^ Symbol used to identify a GENERIC HAZARD.
 Symbol used to identify DANGERS GENERATED BY STATIC ELECTRICITY.
-Symbol applied to the packaging to identify the type of danger and risks related to the transport- ed product, based on the classification of the European ADR agreement.
+Symbol applied to the packaging to identify the type of danger and risks related to the transported product, based on the classification of the European ADR agreement.
 Class 9 (Various dangerous substances).
 ADR - UN3090 (lithium metal batteries).
 The symbol indicates that the product must not be disposed of as unsorted waste but must be sent to separate collection facilities for recovery and recycling (WEEE Directive 2012/19/EU on waste electrical and electronic equipment).
 A bar below the basket means that the product was placed on the market after 13 August 2005.